hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

     * buf_startoffset and buf_endoffset map to begin and end of buffer being operated on, if not specified.

-    * rand_startval will be mapped to 0 and rand_endval to 255, if needed
+    * rand_startval will be mapped to 0 and rand_endval to 255, if needed.
+      Both these need to be u8 values, else it will be truncated to u8.

   * inclusive ends